sourcegraph/about/blogposts/5-short-stories-from-open-source-pains-in-gains.md

 *   It might be depended on by something somewhere
 *   Security and trust are important values of open source and to ensure these, the code needs to be kept up to date.
-*   there's potential to build new features and fix new bugs that can benefit others.
+*   There's potential to build new features and fix new bugs that can benefit others.

 How can you start?